18F/18f.gsa.gov/_posts/2015-09-15-federalist-platform-launch.md

 ![The new White House Social and Behavioral Sciences Team homepage]({{site.baseurl}}/assets/blog/federalist/sbst-screenshot-2.jpg)

+**Summer 2017 Update** Federalist [left beta in June 2017](https://18f.gsa.gov/2017/06/01/federalist-is-out-of-beta-and-open-for-business/) and is currently [seeking new customers](https://docs.google.com/forms/d/e/1FAIpQLSesNI1qlov7Ec_1u2FralYWg9hV4WsB-3FyAHPXc1pRT6In7w/viewform)!
+Please reach out to us if interested in using Federalist for your office!

 Today, the White House Social and Behavioral Sciences Team (SBST) [launched their new website](https://sbst.gov/).